quintopia/beerbrawl/README.md

 ## BOARD:

 A 12.5" by 20" square board is needed, divided into a 5x8 grid of 2.5"x2.5" squares.
-One can easily make one from gridded foamboard, which is sold in 15"x20" at Walmart.
+It should be a non-slip material so that Blinks do not slide together and connect when they are not supposed to.
+(I acquired a non-slip shelf mat from Walmart for 5 dollars and painted lines onto it.
+It's a roll-up take-anywhere board!)
 The rows of 5 are the ranks and the columns of 8 are the files.
 The board should be situated lengthwise between the players.

 ## SETUP:

 After training, all 12 blinks will be flashing orange.
 Each player takes a cluster of 6.
 One player clicks any blink to select the blue team.
-Both players double-click any blink to go to drafting mode.
+Both players double-click any blink to go to stat set-up mode.

 All blinks in the cluster will show a random collection of stats:
-- Red, the strongest color, represents STRENGTH, and determines melee attack/defense power.
+- Red, the strongest color, represents STRENGTH, and determines an adventurers' melee attack/defense power.
-- Purple, the color of magic, represents MAGIC, and determines spellcasting attack/defense power.
+- Purple, the color of magic, represents MAGIC, and determines an adventurers' spellcasting attack/defense power.
 - Yellow, the color of lightning, represents SPEED, and determines how far an adventurer can move each turn.
 - Green, the color of safety, represents ARMOR, and determines how many pieces of armor an adventurer can wear.